mudkipdev/beta-wiki/worlds/biomes.md

 Temperature is X, Humidity is Y. Range is from `0` to `64` (or `0.0` to `1.0`) on both axes.

-## Chunk Biome look-up
+## Biome Noise
 The function which determines what biome is use in a chunk is relatively simple.
 It mainly uses 3 [Octave Simplex Noise Generators](../technical/noise#simplex-noise).

 ### Noise Octaves
-The current Chunk Coordinate, scaled to Block-Space (multiplie by `16`), is passed in, alongside how many values the generator should return (`16x16` for one chunk) and a scaling factor.
+The current Chunk Coordinate, scaled to Block-Space (multiplied by `16`), is passed in, alongside how many values the generator should return (`16x16` for one chunk) and a scaling factor.

 | Generator | Octaves | Scale |
 | --- | :---: | ---: |